cambiosdak/copy-signal-bot/README.md

 In order to connect this app, you need the output file of the ```Telegram-api-connector``` repository, it's called "file.json" and should replace the existing one in this repository<br /> <br />
 > NOTE THAT THIS WILL ONLY WORK WITH A PERSONAL ACCOUNT, IT'S NOT MEANT TO BE USED WITH TELEGRAM BOTS.

+This app will automatically adjust leverage and use the designed amount for each account, place BOTH Take Profits (split in 50/50 of the order quantity), stop loss and move the STOP LOSS to Breakeven once the first Take Profit is filled, as well as adjust the amount of the Stop Loss (only for Binance)

 # Usage
 Before running this program, you need to:
 - download this repository: [Telegram API Connector](https://github.com/cambiosdak/Telegram-api-connector)